Wondering about growing chamomile?

 Chamomile has been used for centuries as a remedy for inflammatory issues, like arthritis and colic, as well a treatment for aches and pains.
 It’s a popular sedative and can help reduce stress and anxiety, as established in clinical studies.
 As if that weren’t enough, chamomile is helpful in soothing upset stomachs or reducing nausea.
 Applied topically, chamomile can reduce skin irritations.
-The great news is that growing and using chamomile is very easy, so you can enjoy all the benefits this herb has to offer easily.
-Here’s how to grow chamomile and what to do with it once you’ve harvested the flowers.
+The great news is that growing chamomile is very easy, so you can enjoy all the benefits this herb has to offer easily.
+Here’s how to grow annual and perennial chamomile.

 Perennial Chamomile vs. Annual Chamomile